Stability of 2-Parameter Persistent Homology: The Multicover Nerve Theorem

 Note that $\colim_{P^{\geq k}} (D^U\circ j^k)=\M(U)_k$; we define $\rho^2_k\colon Z_k\to \M(U)_k$ to be the natural map from the homotopy colimit to the colimit.
 It is easily checked that the maps $\rho^1_k$ and $\rho^2_k$ are natural with respect to $k$, so they assemble into natural transformations $\rho^1$ and $\rho^2$.

-It only remains to check that each $\rho^2_k$ is a homotopy equivalence; it is this check that is omitted in ~\cite[Appendix B]{cavanna17when}.
-The partition of unity argument used in the proof of \cref{Thm:Weil_Nerve} shows that $\rho^2_1$ is a homotopy equivalence, but this argument does not extend directly to higher $k$, so a different one is needed.
+To finish the proof, we need to check that each $\rho^2_k$ is a weak homotopy equivalence; it is this check that is omitted in ~\cite[Appendix B]{cavanna17when}.
+We have already seen in the proof of \cref{Thm:Weil_Nerve} that $\rho^2_1$ is a weak homotopy equivalence, so it remains to handle the case $k>1$.
 Our argument is inspired by Sheehy's first proof of his version of the multicover nerve theorem, specifically~\cite[Lemma 8]{sheehy2012multicover}.

 Let $P^k\subset P^U$ denote the set of $(k-1)$-faces of $N(U)$, i.e., the order-$k$ subsets of $U$ with non-empty common intersection. $P^k$ indexes a cover $U^k=\{U^k_a\}_{a\in P^k}$ of $\M(U)_k$, with $U^k_a=D^U_a$.
 Via the bijection $P^k\to U^k$, we may identify each element of $P^{U^k}$ with a set of order-$k$ subsets of $U$.
 We have a functor